 National Lodge Adviser Training SeminarThe National Lodge Adviser Training Seminar (NLATS) is a weekend conference focusing on the skills and attributes of effective lodge advisers.
 It is intended primarily to enhance an adviser's knowledge of and connectivity with the OA's strategic plan, program and resources, while emphasizing personal skills that are essential to the development of effective youth leadership and ultimately the OA's service to the council.

-Cost: $175 (may slightly vary depending on food and location costs) for youth and adults includes lodging for two nights, cracker barrels, meals from Saturday breakfast through Sunday lunch, seminar handouts, certificate, and seminar recognition(s).
+Cost: $180 (may slightly vary depending on food and location costs) for adults includes lodging for two nights, cracker barrels, meals from Saturday breakfast through Sunday lunch, seminar handouts, certificate, and seminar recognition(s).

 Who Should Attend

 It is recommended that participants be lodge advisers, staff advisers, chapter adviser, associate lodge adviser, and those with lodge adviser potential, as approved by the local council Scout executive.
 Prior completion of a Lodge Leader Development Program and the National Leadership Seminar are desirable.
 The NLATS is an intensive experience in learning about the nature of lodge program, delivery of service to the council, and development of youth leadership necessary to both.
 While it is designed to be fun, the course is mentally challenging as well.
 Participants should be open to learning and prepared to actively engage in an invigorating weekend.

 In accordance with the 1999 printing of the OA Guide of Officers and Advisers, smoking will not be permitted at this event or on the camp property.